RobloxAPI/testfiles/spec/golden/model.md

 Properties | array of [Property][Property]
 Children   | array of [Instance][Instance]

-The value of the Reference member is the index of the instance if the tree were traversed top-down.
+The value of the Reference field is the index of the instance if the tree were traversed top-down.

-Values of the Properties member are ordered by their Name member.
+Values of the Properties field are ordered by their Name field.
 The value of each Name is unique within the array.

 [Instance]: #user-content-instance

 ### Property
+An object with the following fields:

-Member     | Type
+Field      | Type
 -----------|-----
 Name       | [string][string]
 Type       | [string][string]
 Value      | ...

-The type of the Value member is dependent on the value of the Type member, corresponding to the following types.
+The type of the Value field is dependent on the value of the Type field, corresponding to the following types.

 [Property]: #user-content-property